 Be prepared to market your business

 If you don’t market your business to bring it to the attention of those you’re trying to sell products and services to, no one will know of your business and it will undoubtedly fail.
 To successfully market your business you need to know exactly who your target audience is and create a marketing plan or work with someone with experience in marketing.
-Don’t forget that providers of office space like Regus are able to provide business setup and support programmes which many fledgling businesses have found extremely useful.
+Don’t forget that providers of office space like Regus are able to provide business setup and support programs which many fledgling businesses have found extremely useful.

 Remain assertive at all times